Fawn Yacker

 Fawn Yacker is an American filmmaker, producer, and cinematographer.
 She also co-found the LGBT organization "The Last Closet".

 About

 In 2009, she co-wrote, co-produced and co-directed with director Dee Mosbacher a one-hour documentary film entitled Training Rules, about the controversial women's basketball program ran by Rene Portland at Pennsylvania State University collegiate sports.
 Fawn Yacker is a founding member of The Nuclear Beauty Parlor.

 She co-founded the LGBT organization "The Last Closet", with the goal of ending homophobia in men's professional athletics and providing support.

+Yacker is credited on several films directed by Oscar-winner Debra Chasnoff, including: Deadly Deception: General Electric, Nuclear Weapons and Our Environment (1991), It's Elementary: Talking About Gay Issues in School (1996), Let's Get Real (2006), It's Still Elementary (2007), and Straightlaced: How Gender's Got Us All Tied Up (2009) as a cinematographer, and That's a Family!
+(2000) as a co-producer.